-- Program staff will be provided with initial training and orientation and ongoing training, supervision, evaluation and support. - Maintain policies and procedures regarding the application process for clients. - Provide services that are low-barrier, meaning that participants are not screened out or discharged from the program based on having too little or no income, active substance abuse or a history thereof, a criminal record, or perceived "lack of motivation". - Maintain timely, accurate client records of all clients served in the San Mateo County Clarity/HMIS database (see Exhibit D).
+- 1. Provide services that are respectfully conducted in a sensitive and culturally competent manner, - 2.
+Hire, train, and supervise outreach staff.
+Staff will be provided with initial training and orientation and ongoing training, supervision, evaluation and support. - 3.
+Maintain policies, procedures, and tools for staff and update as needed to align Housing First principles and enable outreach staff to identify and serve the hardest-to-serve. - 4.
+Provide services that are low-barrier, meaning that participants are not screened out or discharged from the program based on having too little or no income, active substance abuse or a history thereof, a criminal record, or perceived "lack of motivation." - 5.
+Maintain timely, accurate client records of all clients served in the San Mateo County Clarity/HMIS database (see Exhibit D).
 All client records will be entered into Clarity.
 Data entry will be entered during or as soon as possible after the services.
-Under all circumstances, data entry will be completed within 4 business days of the service provision. - Prepare Critical Incident Reports All critical incidents will be reported via email within 24 hours to HSA staff, including the events of: death, homicide, suicide or suicide attempt, and assault (to another client or staff) and any other significant incident involving any client or staff. - Provide the County a schedule of coverage, and a coverage plan for services during any time that Contractor will not be open for services during regular business hours (i.e. staff training, holidays observed by Contractor that are not County holidays).
+Under all circumstances, data entry will be completed within 3 business days of the service provision. - 6.
+Critical Incident Report All critical incidents will be reported via email within 24 hours to HSA staff, including the events of: death, homicide, suicide or suicide attempt, and assault (to another client or staff) and any other significant incident involving any PRC client or staff. - 7.
+Collaborate with HSA and other providers of homeless outreach services in order to establish collaboration processes and communication processes in order to avoid duplication of services and to maximize client outcomes - 8.
+Participate in homeless and safety net provider meetings - 9.
+Provide a budget summarizing how the contract funds will be spent.
+Contractor will need approval from HSA for any budget change requests.